Role of tensor forces in nuclei: Introduction

-Table I shows that $^3$He ($^4$He) nuclei are in states with zero nucleon orbital angular momenta $\sim$90\% ($\sim$85\%) of the time.
-The rest of the time, these nuclei are in various configurations with nonzero nucleon orbital angular momenta.
+As can be seen from Table~I, the \(^3\text{He}\) (\(^4\text{He}\)) nucleus spends approximately $\sim$90\% ($\sim$85\%) of the time in states with zero nucleon orbital angular momenta.
+For the remainder of the time, these nuclei are in various configurations with non-zero orbital angular momenta.